101companies/101worker/README.md

 * **Documentation** with a detailed explanation of the module's purpose on [101docs](https://github.com/101companies/101docs).

+* **Technical documentation**, but this is *optional* if your module is trivial.
+Once you have multiple files though, you should probably document your modules, functions, classes etc.

 * **Makefile** with the following targets:

     * **test**, so that your tests can automatically be discovered when you run [./test](test).
 This command *must* exit with a non-zero exit code if your tests fail.

     * **install** (*optional*), if you need anything that doesn't come with a normal Ubuntu Server installation.
 These will automatically be discovered by [./install](install) and ***THEY WILL BE RUN WITH SUDO***.
 Don't go doing anything other than installs in this target.
 If you need to build your module, put separate target in your Makefile and call it from your `module.json`.

 See [pull101repo](modules/pull101repo) as an example.
-Pretty muchttp://testanything.org/producers.htmlh all other modules are legacy and don't properly fulfill those requirements though.
+Pretty much all other modules are legacy and don't properly fulfill those requirements though.
 Don't take them as examples.

 ## 101diff